IBM/personal-wealth-portfolio-mgt-bot/README.md

 The Conversation service must be trained before you can successfully use this application.
 The training data is provided in the file: [`resources/workspace.json`](resources/workspace.json)

-  1. Make sure you are logged into Bluemix
+  1. Make sure you are logged into IBM Cloud

   2. Navigate to upper left hand side and click on the 3 parallel lines and select Dashboard from the left hand navigation panel.